olgabrukman/tutorial-docs/KAFKA.md

 + The Connector API allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
 For example, a connector to a relational database might capture every change to a table.

-### Consumer groups
+### Key Concepts
++ Topic
++ Partition: Ideally, the number of partitions is equal to the number of consumers.
+Should the number of consumers be greater, the excess consumers are idle, wasting client resources.
+If the number of partitions is greater, some consumers will read from multiple partitions which should not be an issue unless the ordering of messages is important to the use case.
+Kafka does not guarantee ordering of messages between partitions.
+It does provide ordering within a partition.
+Thus, Kafka can maintain message order by a consumer if it is subscribed to only a single partition.
+Messages can also be ordered using the key to be grouped by during processing.

-Multiple consumer groups can read from the same set of topics, and at different times catering to different logical application domains.
++ Consumer group: Multiple consumer groups can read from the same set of topics, and at different times catering to different logical application domains.
 Thus, Kafka provides both the advantage of high scalability via consumers belonging to the same consumer group and the ability to serve multiple independent downstream applications simultaneously.
 If all consumers are from the same group, the Kafka model functions as a traditional message queue would.
 All the records and processing is then load balanced  Each message would be consumed by one consumer of the group only.
 Each partition is connected to at most one consumer from a group.
 When multiple consumer groups exist, the flow of the data consumption model aligns with the traditional publish-subscribe model.
 The messages are broadcast to all consumer groups.

-Ideally, the number of partitions is equal to the number of consumers.
-Should the number of consumers be greater, the excess consumers are idle, wasting client resources.
-If the number of partitions is greater, some consumers will read from multiple partitions which should not be an issue unless the ordering of messages is important to the use case.
-Kafka does not guarantee ordering of messages between partitions.
-It does provide ordering within a partition.
-Thus, Kafka can maintain message order by a consumer if it is subscribed to only a single partition.
-Messages can also be ordered using the key to be grouped by during processing.
+https://blog.cloudera.com/scalability-of-kafka-messaging-using-consumer-groups/#:~:text=Kafka%20consumers%20belonging%20to%20the,single%20consumer%20from%20the%20group.

+### Delivery Modes
 Kafka also eliminates issues around the reliability of message delivery by having the option of acknowledgments in the form or offset commits of delivery sent to the broker to ensure it has reached the subscribed groups.
 As partitions can only have a one to one or many to one relationship to consumers in a consumer group, the replication of a message within a consumer group is avoided as a given message is reaching only one consumer in the group at a time.

-https://blog.cloudera.com/scalability-of-kafka-messaging-using-consumer-groups/#:~:text=Kafka%20consumers%20belonging%20to%20the,single%20consumer%20from%20the%20group.

 #### Kafka At-Most-Once
 Read the message and save its offset position before it possibly processes the message record in entirety; i.e. save to data lake.
 In case of failure, the consumer recovery process will resume from the previously saved offset position which is further beyond the last record saved to the data lake.
 This example demonstrates at-most-once semantics.
 Data loss at data lake, for example, is possible.